Cairncastle Classic Fell Race

 CATEGORISATION – Medium Distance – 10 miles and elevation 2200ft +/- (approx)

-START LOCATION – Ballygally Beach, Larne, BT40 2QZ.
+START LOCATION – Cairncastle Primary School, Cairncastle Road, Ballygally, Larne, BT40 2RB.

 The event base will be at Ballygally, a coastal village, 5 miles north of Larne.
-A community hall (subject to regulations), car parking and toilet facilities will be available only metres away from the start line.
+A School hall, with car parking and toilet facilities will be available only metres away from the start line.

 Description of the most efficient route: